The Bankrate promise

 You can also use a loan calculator to get this percentage if you want to keep calculations simpler.

-If a lender doesn’t charge any additional fees, the APR will be the same as the interest rate — but no-fee loans are very rare.
+If a lender doesn’t charge any additional fees, the APR will be the same as the interest rate — but no-fee loans are extremely rare.

 What is a good APR on a personal loan?

-How to get the best APR on your personal loan
+How to get the lowest APR on your personal loan

 How to compare personal loan rates